 This group educates the campus community on a variety of health-related issues.
 Some of the topics that SHAC addresses include educating the campus on healthy living (nutrition, sleep, and physical activity), sponsoring blood drives, educate the campus on the breast cancer and testicular cancer; sponsoring the campus Great American Smokeout/Spitout and QUIT programs.

 Mental Wellness Educators

 Mental Wellness Educators is changing the conversation about mental health, empowering students to speak openly about mental health issues in order to educate others and encourage help seeking.
 They are changing the culture on campus and in the community by providing information on mental wellness, leadership opportunities, and advocacy training.

 BACCHUS (Boost Alcohol Consciousness Concerning the Health of University Students)

 Encourages responsible decision-making concerning the use or non-use of alcohol and other drugs.
 They also encourage respect for the choices of others.
-Join the group anytime.
-BACCHUS meets at 6 pm on Wednesdays at the Health Center.

 C.A.R.E.
 (College Acquaintance Rape Educators)

 Through peer education, CARE provides accurate information about and skills for prevention of sexual violence, including information about healthy/unhealthy relationships.
 Application and tryouts take place during the spring semester.